ABOUT THE BIKES

 All Tours have plenty of opportunities to stop for some refreshments.
 Also, there are some great beaches to check out on our Coastal Strip, so swimming or snorkelling is an option for those really hot days.
 All swimming is however restricted to Royal Life Saving Patrolled beaches and undertaken at your own risk.

-There is a minimum booking requirement of two people.
+There is a minimum booking requirement of 4 people for Large Public tours to run.

-I can only suggest you keep a check on the availability of your intended date of travel, as you have 24 hours prior to book on my web site.
+Iff your'e on a budget We suggest you keep a check on the availability of your intended date of travel, as you have 24 hours prior to book on the web site.

 TOUR TIME